 Calculus for Business and the Social Sciences is an intuitive approach to that part of the calculus that deals with instantaneous rate of change and area under a curve.
 This course will not serve as a substitute for Calculus I. Students cannot apply both MTH161 and MTH180 toward graduation.
+Completion of MTH161 may count toward the mathematics requirement for the AA degree, however it is not a CORE42 MOTR course.
 A graphing calculator is required.
 (S)